almaan/eggplant/README.md

   - `human-developmental-heart.ipynb` - analysis of the human developmental heart (Visium data, 7 samples)
   - `human-breast-cancer.ipynb` - analysis of the human breast cancer data set, includes transfer of proportion values (Visium data, 2 samples)
   - `show-reference.ipynb` - notebook to generate visualization of charted data and references, used for main and supplementary figures
+  - `estimate-number-of-landmarks.ipynb` - notebook that shows how the lower bound for the number of landmarks to be used in each analysis was estimated.
 - `test/` - unit tests
 - `landmark-selection/chart.py` - a (very basic) script for landmark selection.
 This is in experimental mode and not considered as a part of the `eggplant` package.
 - `conda/eggplant.yml` - a minimal conda environment.
 Using this you should be able to execute all notebooks found in `notebooks/`